Our risk governance.

 - the application of our risk management framework

 - implementing and monitoring the operation of our system of internal control

-- providing assurance to the Audit Committee, the Risk Committee, the Governance Committee and the Board.
+- providing assurance to the Audit Committee, the Risk Committee, the Customer, Conduct and Reputation Committee and the Board.

 Our Aviva Leadership Team members and each business unit Chief Executive Officer are responsible for:

 - implementing our Group strategies, plans and policies

 - assessing and controlling financial, business and operational risks

 - the maintenance and ongoing development of a robust control framework and environment in their areas of responsibility.